swiss-ai/mmore/docs/process.md

  We also support processing documents directly from **Google Drive**.

  To enable this feature, the user must create a [Google service account](https://cloud.google.com/iam/docs/service-accounts-create) and download the corresponding secrets as a JSON file.
-Name that file `client_secrets.json` put it in `googledrive/` (this folder may need to be created).
+Name that file `client_secrets.json` put it in `googledrive/` (this folder may need to be created at the root of the mmore repository).

  Make sure your **Google service account** has permission to view the drives you want to process.